SodiumZH/NFF-Girls/docs_gameplay_en.md

 *Eye of Ender*: 0.005 ~ 0.01

-Once you get >4 blocks away, the process will be interrupted and it will become neutral, but the progress will be initialized to 0.
+Once you get >4 blocks away, the process will be interrupted and it will become neutral.

+##### Interaction

+You can customize its hand items.
+There's a block slot (cube icon) and 2 additional item slots (gem icon) which are unimplemented.